-The Preamble To R.I.S.E.
+Introduction To R.I.S.E.

-They fought to preserve their liberties, and the freedoms of those dearest to them, against all the odds.
-They fought—and even gave their lives—as they clung to a set of principles, convictions, and values written upon their hearts, and ingrained in their minds.
+They fought to preserve their liberties, and the freedoms of those dearest to them, against all odds.
+These early Freedom Fighters fought—and even gave their lives—as they clung to a set of principles, convictions, and values written upon their hearts, and ingrained in their minds.
 These principles gave rise to a vision for freedom, which has been passed down from generation to generation.

 As conservatives, we too pledge to hold to a set of core values and principles that are foundational to our political philosophy.
-These have been dubbed the R•I•S•E principles, Responsible government, Individual liberty and fidelity, Strong Family values and Economic empowerment.
+These have been dubbed the R•I•S•E principles, Responsible government, Individual liberty and fidelity, Strong Family values, and Economic Empowerment.

-Lastly, to this the R.I.S.E. principles acknowledge America’s African American history, which includes a legacy of struggle against social injustices; and is deeply rooted in the conservative principles upon which this nation was founded.
-They also acknowledge that distinctive to this heritage is the presence of the Black Church, which serves as the core of the Black community, and is the center for social, political, cultural and economic activity.
+And lastly, to this, the R.I.S.E. principles acknowledge America’s African American history, which includes a storied history and legacy of struggle against social injustices— one, which is deeply rooted in the conservative principles upon which this nation was founded.
+We also acknowledge that distinctive to this heritage is the presence of the Black Church, which has served as the core of the Black community; as well as the center for social, political, cultural, and economic activity.

 The preamble to R.I.S.E.